-Segment sales: JPY2.9bn (+8.3% YoY; includes internal sales or transfers between segments; same hereafter)

-Segment profits: JPY1.7bn (+17.5% YoY)
+- Segment sales: JPY2.9bn (+8.3% YoY; includes internal sales or transfers between segments; same hereafter) - Segment profits: |PY1.7bn (+17.5% YoY)

-MHLW applied guidelines promoting improvement of drug distribution by drug manufacturers, drug wholesalers, and medical institutions/dispensing pharmacies (issued on January 23, 2018 "Guidelines for compliance by distributors for the improvement of ethical drug distribution") from April 2018.
+MHLW applied guidelines promoting improvement of drug distribution by drug manufacturers, drug wholesalers, and medical institutions/dispensing pharmacies (issued on January 23, 2018 " Guidelines for the Improvement of Commercial Transaction Practices of Ethical Drugs") from April 2018.
 The start of the government-led initiative to resolve issues with drug distribution has increased the need for improving drug distribution efficiency undertaken by Medical System Network and this has led to a brisk expansion in the number of its new members from Q3 FY03/19.
 The company has already reached its full-year target of 3,200 members.
 The number of network members as of December 31, 2018 stood at 3,369 dispensing pharmacies and total 3,430 including hospitals and clinics (up 921 over end-FY03/18).
 The company noted this rising trend has continued in Q4 FY03/19.